 It’s been long that I made Thai food at home.
 We are quite fond of Thai food and I have prepared many Thai delicacies to satisfy our cravings for this spicy & tangy cuisine.
 After a while I chanced upon this recipe of Thai shrimp in coconut sauce and immediately sealed it!
 I can’t be thankful enough to myself.
 This Thai shrimp in coconut sauce has proved to be a mind-blowing discovery with everyone at home falling for it too badly!

-Thai food has the ideal balance of sweetness, tanginess and heat and this Thai shrimp in coconut sauce boasts all of it.
-It has that mellow sweetness from coconut milk and brown sugar, tanginess from lemon and fish sauce and finally heat from Thai red curry paste and sliced paprika which is my personal touch to this.
+Thai food has the ideal balance of sweetness, tartness and heat and this Thai shrimp in coconut sauce boasts all of it.
+It has that mellow sweetness from coconut milk & brown sugar, tanginess from lemon & fish sauce and finally heat from Thai red curry paste plus sliced paprika which is my personal touch to this delicious Thai shrimp in coconut sauce.
 All these amazing ingredients amalgamate together to create something unbelievably tasty!

 After I decided to make this Thai shrimp in coconut sauce, I couldn’t wait for long.
 I had all the ingredients handy except for the coconut milk but I was not willing to make another trip to supermarket.
 Luckily, I had the desiccated coconut at hand and with some quick google search, I successfully made homemade coconut milk in a jiffy.
-True, it will require some extra effort, at least a little more than just opening the can of readymade coconut milk, but trust me it’s worth the effort.
+True, it will require some extra effort, at least a little more than just opening the can of readymade coconut milk, but trust me it’s totally worth for the mind-blowing Thai shrimps in coconut sauce that you are about to make.

 All you have to do is to soak the desiccated coconut in boiling water for about 20 minutes to let the dry coconut come to life.
 The ratio of coconut powder and water should be 1:2.
 Then grind them smooth in a blender and transfer the mixture to a cheesecloth.
 Now squeeze out the coconut milk as much as possible by twisting the cheesecloth with all the pressure you have and voila!
 You have homemade coconut milk ready to use.
 Just to note, that this coconut milk will be thinner than the store-bought canned version but the taste is as good as it can get.